Short answer

 Live

-Android wallet beta on Google Play
+Live on Android and Google Play

 stableprowallet.io